Now (British TV channel): Programming

-Sky Arts (Original)
+Sky Arts (British Satellite Broadcasting)

-Originally, Sky Arts were planned as a full channel on the Astra 1A satellite at the beginning of the Sky Television service back in 1989.
-Promotional material broadcast during the launch indicated the channel would appear later that year along with Disney Channel.
-Neither channel launched at the time, Disney due to disputes with Sky, whilst arts programming (such as an early broadcast of the opera Carmen) was instead broadcast on Sky One.
+Sky Arts was initially planned as a full channel on the Astra 1A satellite as part of the Sky Television service in 1989.
+Promotional material indicated the channel would launch later that year alongside the Disney Channel.
+However, the Disney Channel did not launch due to disputes with Sky, and arts programming (such as an early broadcast of the opera 'Carmen') was instead aired on Sky One.

-Following the merger of British Satellite Broadcasting and Sky Television to form British Sky Broadcasting in 1990, they replaced with Sky News.
-However, contracts were still in place for some shows intended for the Now channel to be shown by BSkyB, occasionally opting out of the regular Sky News service during weekends on the Marcopolo satellite (which was owned by BSB prior to the merger and which carried Now) and showing the programmes as part of a weekend service entitled 'Sky Arts'.
-The service was only seen by former BSB viewers, since Sky Arts did not interrupt Sky News on the existing Astra satellite service.
+After the merger of British Satellite Broadcasting (BSB) and Sky Television in 1990 to form British Sky Broadcasting (BSkyB), the Now channel was replaced by Sky News.
+Despite this, some shows intended for Now were still contracted, leading to occasional opt-outs from Sky News on the Marcopolo satellite (formerly owned by BSB), which carried Now.
+These opt-outs were branded as 'Sky Arts' and aired primarily for Marcopolo viewers.
+This service was exclusive to former BSB viewers and did not interrupt Sky News on the Astra satellite.

-After all outstanding programmes had been broadcast, the full Sky News service was broadcast on both Marcopolo and Astra and Sky Arts ceased to broadcast.
+Once all outstanding programmes had aired, Sky News took over the Marcopolo and Astra satellites fully, and Sky Arts ceased broadcasting.